-Every baby whether born naturally, or via c-section, would be born with an umbilical cord.
-Cord care is very important in ensuring no infections
+Every baby whether born naturally, or via c-section or even assisted births, would be born with an umbilical cord.
+The umbilical cord

 Cutting the Cord